Zeyel/HANGMAN/README.md

 * One in the server folder
 * One in the client folder

-The code works with IP adresses, it has been set to localhost because it is easier to handle, but if you want to test it, change these fields to your IP Adress :
+The code works with IP adresses not only localhost, it has been set to localhost because it is easier to handle to launch on several computers, but if you want to try it, change these fields to your IP Adress :
 * connection_server:init_server:112 : `inet_aton("[YOURIPADRESS]"`
 * connection_client:connect_server:86 : `inet_aton("[YOURIPADRESS]")`